beebotte/BeebotteAzureConnector/README.md

 This solution provides an ARM template to directly deploy the package to Azure

 ### What is included in this package: ###
-Markup : * Webjob: A continuous webjob that subscribes to Beebotte channel(s) and publishes data in realtime from Beebotte to Azure Event Hub.
+* Webjob: A continuous webjob that subscribes to Beebotte channel(s) and publishes data in realtime from Beebotte to Azure Event Hub.
 * Event Hub with its SAS policy: Event Hub is a data streaming platform capable of receiving and processing millions of events per second.
 * US West Basic App Service Plan.

 ### How to deploy: ###